openpnp/community/README.md

-community
+Community
 =========

-A place for community contribution related to the OpenPnP project
+A place for community contribution related to the OpenPnP project.